oracle-livelabs/converged/microservices-cicd/setup/setup.md

 * Clone the setup and microservices code
 * Execute setup

-## Task 1: Log in to the Oracle Cloud Console and Launch the Cloud Shell
+## Task 1: Log in to the Oracle Cloud Console

-1. If you haven't already, sign in to your account.
+1. If you haven't already, sign in to your Oracle Cloud Infrastructure account.

 ## Task 2: Select the Home Region